GJDuck/e9patch/doc/e9patch-programming-guide.md

 This usually means the function must be implemented in assembly.
 For some applications, this can enable more optimized code.
-The default is `clean`, which means E9Tool will automatically generate code for saving/restoring the CPU state.
+The default is `clean`, which means E9Tool will automatically generate code for saving/restoring the CPU state and aligning the stack pointer to a 16-byte boundary.
+Stack alignment is required by the System V ABI, but can be disabled using `noalign` option.
+The `naked` option automatically implies `noalign`.

 The `before`/`after`/`replace` option specifies where the instrumented call should be placed.